 Piepszak and Lake have each also held the bank's CFO position — a distinction Branthover said brings a valuable set of skills to the top job.

-'What we're finding is, who becomes the CEO very often today is somebody that really understands the numbers," Branthover said.
+"What we're finding is, who becomes the CEO very often today is somebody that really understands the numbers," Branthover said.

-Should either Piepszak or Lake emerge as CEO when the time comes, it would mark the second time a major U.S. bank has picked a woman as its top executive.
+Should either Piepszak or Lake emerge as CEO when the time comes, it would mark at least the second time a major U.S. bank has picked a woman as its top executive.
 Citi’s Jane Fraser became the first when she succeeded Michael Corbat on March 1.